DMezhenskyi/CalculatorNg/README.md

 # Simple calculator

+## Tools and langueges

+ - The front-end of application designed with AngularJS;
+ - Backend with Phalcon 2 php framework.

+##Installation
+- Clone files to your machine;
+- Run in the terminal: sudo npm install;
+- Run in the terminal: bower install;
+- Create database using "database.sql" file;
-It has to work imediatly.
-Don't forget create database with file database.sql in the root folder and change connections properties in App/Config/config.ini.
+- Change database connections properties in App/Config/config.ini.